Arranging Funerals in Scotland

 The Scottish Government plans to introduce a legal hierarchy of who can arrange a funeral, unless the deceased person has made an ‘arrangements on death declaration’.
 This has not yet come into force.
 (January 2018).

 The person who is arranging the funeral can do as much or as little as they want.
 People usually want to take into account any wishes left by the deceased, but there is no legal need to do this.
+The aspect of someone’s Will relating to their funeral wishes is not legally binding.

 There are no laws about transporting, treatment or storing a body.